Main points

 - No change over time in salt intake in examinations in Nord-Trøndelag 2006/08, Tromsø 2015/16 and in Nord-Trøndelag 2017/19.

-- 57 per cent reduction in the proportion of adult females who smoke
+- 58 per cent reduction in the proportion of adult females who smoke daily or non-daily.

-- 19 per cent increase in the proportion young males.
-This is solely driven by an increase in non-daily smoking.
-Daily smoking has decreased significantly and is now at a very low level
+- 34 per cent increase in the proportion young males who smoke daily or non-daily.
+This is driven by an increase in non-daily smoking.
+Daily smoking has decreased significantly (76 per cent decrease) and is now at a very low level (around 1%)

-- 21 per cent increase in the proportion of young females who smoke.
-This is solely driven by an increase in non-daily smoking.
-Daily smoking has decreased significantly and is now at a very low level
+- 27 per cent increase in the proportion of young females who smoke daily or non-daily.
+This is driven by an increase in non-daily smoking.
+Daily smoking has decreased significantly (93 per cent decrease) and is now at a very low level (less than 1%).

 Snus use (moist powder tobacco), daily or non-daily (2010-2024):

-- 43 per cent increase in the proportion of adult males who use snus.
+- 44 per cent increase in the proportion of adult males who use snus daily or non-daily.

-- 164 per cent increase in the proportion of adult females who use snus.
+- 181 per cent increase in the proportion of adult females who use snus daily or non-daily.

-- No definite change in the proportion of young males who use snus.
+- No clear change in the proportion of young males who use snus daily or non-daily.

-- No definite change in the proportion of young females who use snus.
+- No clear change in the proportion of young females who use snus daily or non-daily.

 Target 6.
 Raised blood pressure